 Signs Your Bread is Over Proofed

-As this recipe does include a lot of fermentation time, it is easy to let your dough sit too long (either on the counter or in the fridge).
+Cold-Proof Artisan White Sourdough Bread includes a lot of fermentation time, so it is easy to let your dough sit too long (either on the counter or in the fridge).
 If your loaf has the following problems, it might need a little less time in the fridge before baking:

 - Ragged edged holes rather than round ones